Phantasy Star 0: Online and offline modes

-Similar to Phantasy Star Online, players can shop, bank, accept quests, and access combat areas from a city-like hub.
+Similar to Phantasy Star Online, players can shop, bank, accept quests, and access combat areas from a city-like hub world.
 In the offline Story Mode, the player gains AI allies and progresses a narrative, which includes multiple cut scenes and dialogue sequences.
 Once completed, the player can access higher difficulty levels to earn increasingly powerful gear and further grow their characters.
-The game also contains three online modes: Free Play, in which the player is randomly paired up with a party of one to three users; Play With Friends, where the player can invite friends into a private room (and vice versa); and Play Alone, where the player can play online by oneself to complete online-only missions and be notified of friends' connection status.
+The game also contains three online modes: Free Play, in which the player is randomly paired up with a party of one to three users; Play With Friends, where the player can invite friends into a private room (and vice versa); and Play Alone, where the player can play online alone to complete online-only missions and be notified of friends' connection status.

 Communication

 Featured in the game is "Visual Chat", a take on PictoChat where players communicate by drawing and writing on the DS touch screen.
 According to the February 2009 issue of Nintendo Power (Vol. 238, page 38), "Up to 20 messages may be saved to shortcuts so they're accessible at any time via a quick tap of the touch screen".
 Players can also write freely to each other throughout a game session without the use of pre-composed messages.
 However, communication among unfamiliar users is limited to preset chat.
 Even considering its limitations, the preset phrases offer an unprecedented amount of communication between anonymous users from anywhere in the world over Nintendo Wi-Fi Connection.
 Players will receive the preset phrase in their own languages as well as the speakers'.